OSharpe001/OSharpe001.github.io/README.md

 9. As a user, I expect the winner of the prior round to go first in the current round.

 10. As a user, I expect that the first person to win three rounds will be announced as the tournament winner.
-(NOT YET ACHIEVED)

 11. As a user, after the tournament is completed, I expect the game to be reset to the first screen (Start Game Screen).